censusdis/censusdis/design-goals.md

    should be true of census data sets, groups, variable, and geographies.
 These tend to change in small ways that are difficult to keep track of and up to date.
+For example, entirely new data sets are published from time to time, like the DHC-A, which was first published in September 2023.
-For example, different groups and variables are available in different data sets, and their IDs can change from year to year.
+   Different groups and variables are available in different data sets, and their IDs can change from year to year.
    Different data sets support different geographic level data aggregations.
 If a python package hard-codes these then it is a never ending battle to keep them up to date.
    Instead, metadata should be queried at run time whenever possible.
-3. Mapping should be a first class concern.
+4. Mapping should be a first class concern.
 Often the most compelling presentations of census data or data derived from it are in the form of maps.
 It should be easy and obvious how to add geographic geometry to data.
 For